MicrosoftDocs/learn/learn-pr/language/powershell-write-first/includes/3-how-it-works.md

 to be translated into something the computer can understand.
 Different programming languages have a few ways of doing this.

 Many programming languages **compile** as an individual step.
-The user will write their code, run it through a special program called a compiler, and the compiler will produce an executable package to run.
+The user writes their code, run it through a special program called a compiler, and the compiler produces an executable package to run.
 Other languages like Python have what's called an interpreter that interpret the code for the computer and execute the code one line at a time as it's interpreting it.
 PowerShell works a little differently and a little similarly to both of these.